 Here’s what you need to know:

 Around the turn of the 21st century, a drought began in the Colorado River basin, and since that time, Lake Mead water levels have been steadily dropping.
-The dwindling water levels were a cause for alarm for both residents and visitors, who rely on the water for fresh drinking water and recreational activity.
+The dwindling water levels are a cause for alarm for both residents and visitors, who rely on the water for fresh drinking water, farming and recreational activity.